 The photo shows patients enjoying the sun near a covered way that linked several of the hospital’s buildings These were demolished in the late 1960s.
 Photographer unknown.

-The Guide to Patient Records provides detailed and descriptive accounts of the most precious records in the Women's archival collection and includes scanned and reproduced records of patients who were treated at the hospital more than 100 years ago.
+The records in the Women's archival collection include scanned and reproduced records of patients who were treated at the hospital more than 100 years ago.

 An article indicating the value of the 19th century patient records by Dr Janet McCalman, author of the prize winning book Sex and Suffering: Women’s Health and a Women’s Hospital appears in that section.